 Personal Injury Actions

-Personal Injury Actions must be filed within two years of the date of the injury.
-In Alaska, Personal Injury Actions include medical malpractice and product liability claims.
+Personal injury actions must be filed within two years of the date of the injury.
+In Alaska, personal injury actions include medical malpractice and products liability claims.
 Alaska has a "discovery rule" that tolls the limitations period.
 Under that rule, the statute of limitations begins to run when the injured person discovers, or should have discovered, the existence of the cause of action.
+However, all actions must be brought within 10 years of the date of the injury, regardless of the application of the discovery rule.

 Special Rules for Minors